 Patrolling is a routine inspection of the distribution system.
-It can be done by walking along the pipeline and observing factors affecting safety of operation (e.g. missing or ineffective meter supports, excessive load on any pipeline component, use of the gas piping for electrical grounding, obstructions in regulator vent, etc.).
-Any gas distribution system must be patrolled in accordance with 49 Title 49, CFR §192.721.
+It can be done by walking along the pipeline and observing factors affecting safety of operation (e.g., missing or ineffective meter supports, excessive load on any pipeline component, use of the gas piping for electrical grounding, obstructions in regulator vent, etc.).
+Any gas distribution system must be patrolled in accordance with Title 49, CFR §192.721.
 The gas distribution mains in places or structures where anticipated physical movement or external loading could cause failure or leakage must be patrolled at least two times each calendar year, but at intervals not exceeding 7-1/2 months.
 Distribution mains within a business district must be patrolled at intervals not exceeding 4-1/2 months, but at least four times each calendar year.
-Records of patrolling must be maintained Title 49, CFR operations and the local conditions.
-The gas leak survey must be made by a qualified individual using "leak detector equipment" as frequently as necessary, but at intervals not exceeding 5 years, not to exceed 63 months.
-The leak survey equipment used must be able to detect possible underground leaks.
+Records of patrolling must be maintained.